 Beth Wilson focuses her practice on criminal defense and complex civil litigation.
 She has represented individuals, corporations, and professional firms in a variety of matters in federal and state courts and in arbitration proceedings.
 Beth has litigated at the trial and appellate levels, including in the U.S. Supreme Court.

 Beth received her Juris Doctor, magna cum laude, from Georgetown University Law Center and her B.A., magna cum laude, from The George Washington University.
-While at Georgetown, she served as an executive editor for the Georgetown Law Journal and as a legal research and writing fellow.
-Beth also participated in Georgetown’s Supreme Court Institute practicum.
+While at Georgetown, she served as an executive editor for the Georgetown Law Journal and participated in Georgetown’s Supreme Court Institute practicum.
 Prior to joining Williams & Connolly, Beth clerked for Judge Paul L. Friedman of the U.S. District Court for the District of Columbia.

 Though all cases vary and none is predictive, Beth’s experience includes: